by Nebula Haze

-Plant is so leafy that leaves are laying on top of each other, OR
+Your plants are so leafy that leaves are laying on top of each other, OR

-Buds are hidden from the light by large fan leaves (example below)
+Some buds are hidden from the light by large fan leaves (example below)

-Plant is unhealthy or slow growing
+- Your plants are unhealthy or slow growing

-Plant is not leafy - if you can see through the plant to the other side, and/or if light is making it to the floor under your plants, then you probably don't need to defoliate
+Your plants are not leafy – if you can see through the plant to the other side, and/or if light is making it to the floor under your plants, then you probably don’t need to defoliate

 Buds are already exposed to light and air (buds are not hidden by fan leaves)

 Don’t defoliate this plant!

 There are a few schools of thought as to when to defoliate in the flowering stage.
 I’ll share some common ones:

 - Nebula’s defoliation tutorial – Defoliate the plant right before switching to the flowering stage, then defoliate once again at week 3 of the flowering stage.
 This is what I do with photoperiod plants and I’ve gotten good results with it.
 I suggest you start with this if you’re not sure what to do.